Testing for patterns and structures in covariance and correlation matrices: Simulation study

-This section shows that with our approach, hypotheses regarding the structure or a pattern of the covariance matrix can be tested with a suitable hypothesis matrix with a satisfactory type-I error control.
-For some more complex structures, some adaptation must be done, and, in general, a large sample size is recommended for reliable results.
+This section shows that with our approach, hypotheses regarding the structure or pattern of the covariance matrix can be tested with a suitable hypothesis matrix with a satisfactory type-I error control.
+Some adaptations must be made for some more complex structures, and, in general, a large sample size is recommended for reliable results.